-The Didactic Program in Dietetics (DPD) will be voluntarily closing effective May 31, 2020.
-The last class of students that will be admitted to the DPD will be students who apply in the Spring Term of 2018 to begin the program as juniors in Fall 2018.
-No students will be admitted after this time.
+The Didactic Program in Dietetics (DPD) is no longer accepting students and will be voluntarily closing effective May 31, 2020.
 The DPD will maintain its ACEND accreditation status through May 31, 2020.
 Students who do not complete all DPD course requirements by May 31, 2020 will not be considered graduates of an ACEND-accredited DPD.
 For more information about the closure of the DPD, please contact Lori Cherok at firstname.lastname@example.org.

 The Department of Sports Medicine and Nutrition is offering two other programs: